alexander-soare/little_experiments/action_multimodality.md

 ![](.images/multimodal_7.gif)

 Just to drive that last point home, here's an ACT policy trained without a VAE objective but with noised state vectors.
 It looks much like the GIF above.
-One interesting observation I'll make here is that perhaps it's sufficient to have noisy inputs to get the sort of multi-modality we are looking for. _Maybe_ generative modelling is not actually necessary.
+One interesting observation I'll make here is that perhaps it's sufficient to have noisy inputs to get the sort of multi-modality we are looking for.

 ![](.images/multimodal_8.gif)

+_Maybe_ generative modelling is not actually necessary.
+I've heard anecdotal evidence of this from other researchers in the field.
+Also, my colleagues at LeRobot conducted some ablation experiments showing that they couldn't get an improvement by using the VAE objective (see the report [here](https://wandb.ai/marinabar/lerobot/reports/CVAE-in-the-ACT-policy---Vmlldzo4NDkwMzkx?accessToken=1g8hfcgyfzonhwbjg056oqa5excp4mk4cz53bit5vrm5pvdgh4sebg0994df3mpa)).

 ### What to make of all this